Ilkley Town Hall: Design and construction

-In April 1905 a deputation of ratepayers presented a petition to pospone building.
+In April 1905 a deputation of ratepayers presented a petition to postpone building.
 They were concerned by a severe depression in trade, the reduction in rates because of empty houses, an abnormal increase in poor and education rates and the special Boer War taxes.
 Nevertheless, the sanction to borrow the requisite £10,000 was received in July and the contractors were appointed to begin work in August.
 A foundation stone laying ceremony was held in 1906, carried out by Councillor Jackson.

 Further funding was found to be required to purchase additional land to the rear to make space for a stage in the King's Hall, and construction was also delayed when an accident occurred in January 1907; a cornice stone was being hoisted into position when it fell through the scaffolding, which collapsed.
 Four men fell, two men were trapped under the stone and killed.

 Opening

 As soon as 5 October 1907, the library was opened, though the building was incomplete, by Robert Collyer, a well-known Unitarian clergyman, when he was visiting England from America to receive a doctorate from the University of Leeds.
 This was followed by the opening of Town Hall on 27 April 1908 by Jackson, who was presented with a key of solid silver and fine gilt.
 At this celebration, the members of the Council gave speeches and walked down The Grove in procession from their former rented premises to the new building, which was illuminated in the evening by flashing electric lights.
 The adjacent King's Hall also opened in 1908 and gave the town a venue for theatrical productions and public meetings.
 Celebrations relating to the openings included a half-day paid holiday for local residents and a free performance for ratepayers of The Belle of Mayfair.

 As part of its research for the new building, council members had visited other local town halls, and had admired the recently rebuilt council chamber in Batley.
 This led to the order of its furniture from Waring & Gillow.
 The interior had cost £3,900 to furnish and the fitting out was complete by the time of the Ilkley UDC's first council meeting in the new chamber on 6 May 1908.
 It occupied the building until abolition in 1974, when its functions were taken by City of Bradford Metropolitan District Council.
 An Ilkley Town Council was re-established for the parish, which now uses the meeting room, retaining its original furniture, oak panelling and central lantern light.